Authored by CEO, Dr James Cant

 As we welcome a new year and a new decade, we’re thinking about change.

-Since Resuscitation Council UK was formed in 1981, much has changed in the world of resuscitation.
+Since Resuscitation Council UK was formed in the early 1980s, much has changed in the world of resuscitation.
 Alongside our peers around the globe, we have worked hard to ensure that research is developed, best practice is followed and those who work in resuscitation have had their voices heard.

 By joining us on this journey – whether you’ve been supporting us for four decades or a few days – you have been instrumental in driving this work.
 We can’t wait for you to be part of the next stage of our journey as an organisation, too.

 With our continuing work on developing courses, guidelines and quality standards, we’re going to ensure that healthcare professionals across the country can work to maintain best practice, providing safe, evidence-based care that has been built by our ongoing research and policy campaigns.